WWYY: Nassau ownership

 On October 31, 2014, at 12:00 pm, WWYY flipped to alternative rock as "Spin Radio 107.1".
 The last song on 107 The Bone was "The End" by The Doors, while the first song on Spin Radio 107.1 was "The Mother We Share" by Chvrches.
 The station was programmed by PD/MD Sal Palazzolo.
 Spin Radio was unannounced well into the following year when jocks were finally introduced in May 2015.
 Riley Reed handled mornings, "Becker" was on afternoons, Joe Brown did the night show and Liam was on weekends and fill-ins for the other jocks.
 The station became notorious for giving away tickets to local and regional shows, and bringing in artists for "Spin Sessions" at the ArtsQuest Center at SteelStacks.
-On April 16, 2016, Spin Radio began simulcasting on 94.7 W234AX Allentown, which also broadcasts on WODE-HD2, further expanding its signal into the Lehigh Valley.
+On April 16, 2016, Spin Radio began simulcasting on 94.7 W234AX Allentown, which also broadcast on the second HD Radio channel of WODE-FM, further expanding its signal into the Lehigh Valley.
 The additional signal showed an increase in listening in the Lehigh Valley, most of the station's listening was still in the southern Poconos and Northern Lehigh Valley where the main signal for WWYY was strongest.

-On May 1, 2019, the station began operating under an LMA between Connoisseur Media and Cumulus Media; the sale to Cumulus eventually closed on June 26, 2019, and the studios were moved from the WSBG/WVPO studios in Stroudsburg into the WODE studio building in Easton.

-On October 14, 2019, WWYY changed their format from alternative rock to a simulcast of country-formatted WCTO 96.1 FM Easton, Pennsylvania.
+On May 1, 2019, the station began operating under a local marketing agreement between Connoisseur Media and Cumulus Media; the sale to Cumulus eventually closed on June 26, 2019, and the studios were moved from the WSBG/WVPO studios in Stroudsburg into the WODE-FM studio building in Easton.
+On October 14, 2019, WWYY changed its simulcast of country-formatted WCTO.

 Sports programming

-In 2009, the station became the broadcast affiliate for the New York Yankees Radio Network, replacing sister stations WEEX and WTKZ in the Lehigh Valley/Poconos region.
+In 2009, WWYY became the broadcast affiliate for the New York Yankees Radio Network, replacing sister stations WEEX and WTKZ in the Lehigh Valley/Poconos region.
 The affiliation ended after the 2013 season when the Yankees' flagship moved to WFAN.